 As the FTC reasserts its broad authority under the Act, healthcare providers should reexamine their data security programs to ensure that they adequately protect consumers' personal information in the event of an investigation by the FTC.

 Since the inception of the HIPAA Privacy and Security Rules in 1996, Wachler & Associates has counseled providers and other covered entities of all sizes in HIPAA compliance.
 In order to attain compliance, providers should update security policies and procedures, business associate agreements, privacy policies and procedures, and HIPAA privacy notices.
 If your entity does not already have these procedures in place, Wachler & Associates can help you implement these important compliance measures.
 In addition, all employees should receive ongoing training in HIPAA compliance.
-If you have any questions or require assistance implementing HIPAA policies and procedures for your organization, please contact an experienced healthcare attorney at 248-544-0888 or at firstname.lastname@example.org.
+If you have any questions or require assistance implementing a compliance plan for your organization, please contact an experienced healthcare attorney at 248-544-0888 or at firstname.lastname@example.org.